wrobstory/PythonToScala/functions.md

 Functions
 ---------

-Note: in the following section I use "function" to refer to both Scala functions (defined with `=>`) and Scala methods (defined with `def`) somewhat interchangeably.
+Disclaimer: in the following section I use "function" to refer to both Scala functions (defined with `=>`) and Scala methods (defined with `def`) somewhat interchangeably.

-Scala functions will actually look relatively familiar to Python programmers, except that you need to specify the type of the arguments you're passing to the func:
+Scala methods/functions will actually look relatively familiar to Python programmers, except that you need to specify the type of the arguments you're passing to the func:

 ##### Python
 ```python